 Englebright Dam and Daguerre Point Dam are owned and operated by the U.S. Army Corps of Engineers.
 SYRCL’s advocacy work has led to a $3M study process called the Yuba River Ecosystem Restoration Feasibility Study.
 The study is an important opportunity to formalize a federal interest in projects to improve fish passage and fish habitat.
 Read more

-SYRCL’s important work on hydropower and dams is generously supported by the California Hydropower Reform Coalition (CHRC).
-The CHRC, founded in 1997, is a coalition of national, statewide and local river conservation and recreation organizations that work to protect, enhance, and restore California rivers impacted by federally-regulated hydropower dams.
+SYRCL’s important work on hydropower and dams is generously supported by the Hydropower Reform Coalition (HRC).
+The HRC, founded in 1997, is a coalition of national, statewide and local river conservation and recreation organizations that work to protect, enhance, and restore California rivers impacted by federally-regulated hydropower dams.
 Read more